What is COVID-19 (coronavirus)?

 Can I get a COVID-19 test at Esperanza?

-Yes, you can get a COVID-19 test at Esperanza if you are experiencing symptoms and believe you may have been exposed.
+Yes, Esperanza offers testing to any person who wants one, regardless of whether you have symptoms or not.
 Esperanza offers testing services at its Brighton Park (4700 S. California Ave.) and California Ave.
 (2001 S. California Ave.) locations.
 All appointments are scheduled in advanced, so please call 773-584-6200 if you need to be screened for COVID-19.
 And remember, if your symptoms are severe, please call 9-1-1.

 How much does it cost to have a COVID-19 test at Esperanza?